Need a Boston Tourist Accident Lawyer? Boston is a very popular destination for tourists. Each year millions of tourists come Read More…

 Do I Have To Go To Court?

-If a claim is filed in court (Department of Industrial Accidents), you don’t have to go to the Conciliation, but if the claim advances to Conference, you will need to go to that event with your workers comp lawyer.
+If a claim is filed in court (Department of Industrial Accidents), and you have an attorney, then you don’t have to go to the Conciliation.
+But, if the claim advances to Conference, you will need to go to that event with your workers comp lawyer.
 The same is true if the claim goes to a Hearing.

 Are Massachusetts workers compensation checks and settlements taxable?